Creative Energy. Supercharged with Science.

 Staff Scientist Douglas Higinbotham snaps a selfie with some of the postdoc students he is mentoring.

 At Jefferson Lab we believe in giving back to our community and encouraging the next generation of scientists and engineers.
-Our staff reaches out to students to advance awareness and appreciation of the range of research carried out within the DOE national laboratory system, to increase interest in STEM careers for women and minorities, and to encourage everyone to become a part of the next-generation STEM workforce.
+Our staff reaches out to students to advance awareness and appreciation of the range of research carried out within the DOE national laboratory system, to increase interest in STEM careers for all, and to encourage everyone to become a part of the next-generation STEM workforce.
 We are recognized for our innovative programs like:

 • 1,500 students from 15 Title I schools engage in the Becoming Enthusiastic About Math and Science (BEAMS) program at the lab each school year.